LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

 6. Debugging lamdaemon
 ======================

+   - There is a test page for lamdaemon:
+     Login to LAM and open Tools -> Tests -> Lamdaemon test

    - Check /var/log/auth.log or the equivalent on your system This file contains messages about all logins.
 If the ssh login